realmagicgreen/magicgreen11ty/src/articles/2018-08-26-biodegradable-indonesian-plastic.md

 Made from polylactic acid (PLA) or corn starch, Avani PLA products will release no toxic chemicals a big problem we have when using conventional plastic and they are compostable.

 {% assign name = '-04' %}
-{% include partials/image.html, name: name, caption: 'polylactic acid (PLA) or corn starch glass' %}
+{% include 'partials/image.html', name: 'name', caption: 'polylactic acid (PLA) or corn starch glass' %}